Thin Lizzy: Thunder and Lightning

 The tour to support the album was to be a farewell tour, although Lynott was not convinced that this would be the end of the band.
 Sykes wanted to continue, although Gorham had had enough.
 The tour was successful, and some concerts were recorded to compile a live album.
-Partway into the tour, many of Thin Lizzy's past guitarists were invited onstage to contribute to some of the songs they had originally recorded, the only exception being Snowy White.
-The album was released in October 1983 as Life, which included older performances of "Renegade", “Hollywood (Down on Your Luck)” and “Killer on the Loose”, featuring White, and reached No. 29 in the UK.
+Partway into the tour, many of Thin Lizzy's past guitarists were invited onstage to contribute to some of the songs they had originally recorded, the only exception being Snowy White, who reportedly declined the invitation.
+The album was released in October 1983 as Life, which included older performances of "Renegade", "Hollywood (Down on Your Luck)" and "Killer on the Loose", featuring White, and reached No. 29 in the UK.
 The tour continued while two more singles were released, the last of them, "The Sun Goes Down", only reaching No. 52 in August.
 Lynott also undertook another solo tour, accompanied by Downey and Sykes, under the name of The Three Musketeers.

 After a difficult leg of the tour in Japan, where some members of the band had difficulty obtaining heroin, Thin Lizzy played their final UK concert before their break-up at the Reading Festival on 28 August 1983, which was eventually released in 1992 as their BBC Radio One Live in Concert album.
 The last concert came in Nuremberg on 4 September, at the Monsters of Rock festival, after which the band members went their separate ways.